Hazel Park, Michigan

 Hazel Park is a city in Oakland County in the U.S. state of Michigan.
-As a part of Metro Detroit, the city shares its southern border with the city of Detroit.
-As of the 2010 census, the population was 16,422.
+An inner-ring suburb of Detroit, Hazel Park borders Detroit to the north, roughly 10 mi north of downtown Detroit.
+As of the 2020 census, the city had a population of 14,983.

 Hazel Park was incorporated as a city in 1941 and bills itself as The Friendly City.
 From 1949 to 2018, it was the site of the Hazel Park Raceway, considered a high-quality facility originally used for both Thoroughbred and Standardbred racing.
 From 1985 on, the track ran only harness races.
 After 1996, it also provided simulcasts of races year round from across North America, with betting allowed on these races at the track facilities.

 History

 This area was long occupied by indigenous peoples, with such historic and current tribes as the Potawatomi and others known to European fur traders and colonists from the 17th century.

 In the later 19th century, as westward migration increased from the eastern United States to the Great Lakes territories, this area was settled by European Americans.
 They first developed it for agriculture.
 In October 1882, a group of farmers gathered to organize the community's first school.
 They built a one-room school in 1883 and later expanded it to two rooms.
 In 1884, John W. Benjamine petitioned the state of Michigan to form a school district from Royal Oak Township.
 Benjamine, who was School Inspector for Royal Oak Township, named it Hazel Park School District 8, after the abundant hazelnut bushes in the area.

 In 1920, the Thomas W. Lacey School, was built on present-day Woodruff Avenue.
 The first Hazel Park school had been sold to Frank Neusius, who used it as a barber shop and neighborhood grocery.

 Given a rapid increase in this period of the number of school-age children as population grew, the school district soon added four grade schools.
 It built a larger building at the central location, also called the Lacey School.
 This became the site for high school students.
 With further postwar population growth, Hazel Park High School was built.
 The former high school at John R and 9 Mile Roads was used as Lacey Junior High School.

 Hazel Park's growth was stimulated by the expansion of jobs at the Ford Motor Company, based in nearby Highland Park.
 Hospitals, offices and shops were developed in the area of 9 Mile Road.
 The electric Stephenson Line was a convenient way for commuters to travel by trolley to Highland Park and Detroit.
 In 1924, Hazel Park installed its first traffic light, was granted a post office, and established a Deputy Sheriff's office.
 The city was incorporated in 1941.